ValeSisti/Visual-Analytics-Project/README.md

+Project developed for the Visual Analytics course from the master's degree in "Engineering in Computer Science" at Sapienza.
 *Authors: Mauro Ficorella, Valentina Sisti, Martina Turbessi*

-Project developed for the Visual Analytics course from the master's degree in "Engineering in Computer Science" at Sapienza

 ## Prerequisites
 * Windows/MacOS operating system;